+As noted in Section 8, the PMRM as a “model” is abstract.
+However, as a Methodology it is through the process of developing a detailed Use Case and a PMA that important levels of detail emerge, enabling a complete picture of how privacy risks and privacy requirements are being managed.
+As a Methodology the PMRM – richly detailed and having multiple, iterative task levels - is intentionally open-ended and can help users build PMAs at whatever level of complexity they require.

+Note: It is strongly recommended that Section 9 Operational Definitions for Privacy Principles and Glossary is read before proceeding.
+The Operational Privacy Principles and the Glossary are key to a solid understanding of Sections 2 through 8.

+Major Changes from PMRM V1.0 CS01

+This version of the PMRM incorporates a number of changes that are intended to clarify the PMRM methodology, resolve inconsistencies in the text, address the increased focus on accountability by privacy regulators, improve definitions of terms, expand the Glossary, improve the graphical figures used to illustrate the PMRM, and add references to the OASIS Privacy by Design Documentation for Software Engineers committee specification.
+Although the PMRM specification has not fundamentally changed, the PMRM technical committee believes the changes in this version will increase the clarity of the PMRM and improve its usability and adoption by stakeholders who are concerned about operational privacy, compliance and accountability.

 Context

+Predictable and trusted privacy management must function within a complex, inter-connected set of networks, Business Processes, systems, applications, devices, data, and associated governing policies.
+Such a privacy management capability is needed in traditional computing, Business Process engineering, in cloud computing capability delivery environments and in emerging IoT environments.

+An effective privacy management capability must be able to instantiate the relationship between PI and associated privacy policies.
+The PMRM supports this by producing a PMA, mapping Policy to Privacy Controls to Services and Functions, which in turn are implemented via Mechanisms, both technical and procedural.
+The PMA becomes the input to the next iteration of the Use Case and informs other initiatives so that the privacy office and engineers are able to apply the output of the PMRM analysis to other applications to shorten their design cycles.

-Predictable and trusted privacy management must function within a complex, inter-connected set of networks, systems, applications, devices, data, and associated governing policies.
-Such a privacy management capability is needed both in traditional computing and in cloud computing capability delivery environments.
-A useful privacy management capability must be able to establish the relationship between personal information (“PI”) and associated privacy policies.
-Although there may be others according to particular use cases, the main types of policy covered in this document are expressed as classes of Privacy Control: Inherited, Internal or Exported.
-They in turn must be expressed in sufficient granularity as to enable the assignment of privacy management functionality and compliance controls throughout the lifecycle of the PI and accommodate a changing mix of PI and policies, whether inherited or communicated to and from external domains or imposed internally.
-It must also include a methodology to carry out a detailed, structured analysis of the application environment and create a custom privacy management analysis (PMA) for the particular use case.
+The main types of policy covered in this specification are expressed as classes of Privacy Controls: Inherited, Internal or Exported.
+The Privacy Controls must be expressed with sufficient granularity as to enable the design of Services consisting of Functions, instantiated through implementing Mechanisms throughout the lifecycle of the PI.
+Services must accommodate a changing mix of PI and policies, whether inherited or communicated to and from external domains, or imposed internally.
+The PMRM methodology makes possible a detailed, structured analysis of the business or application environment, creating a custom PMA for the particular use case.

-Objectives

-The PMRM is used to analyze complex use cases, to understand and implement appropriate operational privacy management functionality and supporting mechanisms, and to achieve compliance across policy, system, and ownership boundaries.
-It may also be useful as a tool to inform policy development.

-Unless otherwise indicated specifically or by context, the use of the term ‘policy’ or ‘policies’ in this document may be understood as referencing laws, regulations, contractual terms and conditions, or operational policies associated with the collection, use, transmission, storage or destruction of personal information or personally identifiable information.

-While serving as an analytic tool, the PMRM can also aid the design of a privacy management architecture in response to use cases and as appropriate for a particular operational environment.
-It can also be used to help in the selection of integrated mechanisms capable of executing privacy controls in line with privacy policies, with predictability and assurance.
-Such an architectural view is important, because business and policy drivers are now both more global and more complex and must thus interact with many loosely-coupled systems.

-In addition, multiple jurisdictions, inconsistent and often-conflicting laws, regulations, business practices, and consumer preferences, together create huge barriers to online privacy management and compliance.
-It is unlikely that these barriers will diminish in any significant way, especially in the face of rapid technological change and innovation and differing social and national values, norms and policy interests.
+A clear strength of The PMRM is its recognition that today’s systems and applications span jurisdictions that have inconsistent and conflicting laws, regulations, business practices, and consumer preferences.
+This creates huge challenges to privacy management and compliance.
+It is unlikely that these challenges will diminish in any significant way, especially in the face of rapid technological change and innovation and differing social and national values, norms and policy interests.